rocBLAS programming guide#

 i8_r |

-C: complex conjugate (for real data type C is the same as T)
+C: Complex conjugate (for a real data type, C is the same as T)

 problem_type |